Where to eat around the National Bank Open tennis tournament

 Mayssam Samaha

-The 2024 National Bank Open tennis tournament has descended once again upon Montréal.
-From August 3 to 12, the best male tennis players will be competing at Parc Jarry’s IGA Stadium.
+The 2025 National Bank Open tennis tournament has descended once again upon Montréal.
+From July 26 to August 7, the best women tennis players will be competing at Parc Jarry’s IGA Stadium.
 Crowds of tennis lovers will be heading to Villeray and Mile-Ex to watch the games and since you might want to know where to fuel up while you’re in this trendy part of town, below is a list of some of our favourite establishments.

 Le Pick-Up